algolia/instantsearch/docs/src/getting-started/search-store.md

 // Triggers a call to Algolia with page set to 3 and resultsPerPage set to 10.
 ```

-There are times though you will not want the store to perform Algolia requests right after a query parameter changed.
+There are times though you will not want the store to perform Algolia requests right after a query parameter has changed.

 Here are some examples where you want to "batch" mutations, and only trigger a call to the Algolia API once you have finished mutating the state: